-- 1. Thinklogical KVM Matrix Switch (TLX48 Matrix Switch) - 2.
-3 Data Input/Output Cards (any combination of VX or TLX IO Cards)
+- 1. Thinklogical KVM Matrix Switch (TLX320 Matrix Switch) - 2.
+20 Data Input and Output Cards (any combination of VX or TLX IO Cards)

 Each Transmitter and Receiver Port Group is composed of two ports: T port and R port.
-Two optical cables are then required to connect a Velocity and or TLX Transmitter or Receiver Extender to a Transmitter or Receiver Port Group on the Switch.
+Two optical cables are then required to connect a Velocity Transmitter or Receiver Extender to a Transmitter or Receiver Port Group on the Switch.
 One cable is used to transmit data from the Extender to the Switch; the other cable is used to transmit data from the Switch to the Extender.
 As a result, a bi-directional connection is established, where data can flow in both directions.